deryacortuk/Django-Rest-Framework--CRUD/README.md

     pip install djangorestframework

-Edit the settings.py file of the educa project and add rest_framework to the INSTALLED_APPS setting to activate the application, as follows:
+Edit the settings.py file of the your project and add rest_framework to the INSTALLED_APPS setting to activate the application, as follows:

     INSTALLED_APPS = [ # ... 'rest_framework', ]